open-sauced/intro/05-how-to-contribute-to-open-source.md

 2. Click the "Sync fork" button.
 3. Click the green "Update branch" button.

-Then, pull the latest changes in the `main` branch in the `origin` repository to your local working branch by following these steps in your terminal:
+Then, pull the latest changes in the `main` branch in the `origin` repository to update your local working branch by following these steps in your terminal:

 1. Go to your working branch.